 - Life Insurance Premiums – These premiums are fully deductible.
 You can only deduct your GTI by 10% of the sum insured (insurance cover amount).

-- National Pension Scheme – NPS is pension fund by the central government.
+- National Pension Scheme – NPS is a pension fund by the central government.
 This also can be used as deductible up to ₹1.5 Lakhs.
 There is an additional amount deductible under section Section 80CCD.

 - Children’s Tuition Fees – Your children’s school fees are deductible from your GTI (Gross Taxable Income).